madzot/ivaldi-diagram-editor/MVP/refactored/frontend/windows/README.md

 ## HelpWindow

-HelpWindow is the window that shows the user keybind that are usable in the application.
+`HelpWindow` is the window that shows the user keybind that are usable in the application.
-It is opened when pressing on the help icon on the right side of the Toolbar, it is represented by a circle with a question mark in the middle.
+It is opened when pressing on the help icon on the right side of the `Toolbar`, it is represented by a circle with a question mark in the middle.